What Is Cinemark Movie Club?

 Furthermore, if you spend around $5 on concessions, the lack of a discount in the MoviePass and Sinemia programs will cost you an additional $1 per visit, which, if you go twice a month, is $2.

-Based on these fees, there’s a good chance that, even though you’re getting an extra movie with Sinemia’s $9.99 plan, you might end up paying $25 total for two movies, fees and concessions when then same trips to Cinemark will cost, depending on the movie $29 (discounted ticket and a $10 ticket plus $10 in concessions).
+Based on these fees, there’s a good chance that, even though you’re getting an extra movie with Sinemia’s $9.99 plan, you might end up paying $31 total for three movies, fees and concessions when then same trips to Cinemark will cost, depending on the movie $41 (discounted ticket and a $10 ticket plus $10 in concessions).

-While you’re still paying more for your two Cinemark tickets, the disparity between their Movie Club and Sinemia’s $9.99 Elite plan isn’t as big as you think.
+While you’re still paying more for your three Cinemark tickets, the disparity between their Movie Club and Sinemia’s $9.99 plan isn’t as big as you think.

 However, that disparity becomes bigger when you consider that you’ll have to pay an upcharge for 3D, IMAX and other formats when you use your Cinemark credit.
-This, in our opinion, is the great strength of Sinemia’s Elite plans as they compare to MoviePass and Cinemark.
+This, in our opinion, is the great strength of Sinemia’s $12.99 and $17.99 Elite plans, as they compare to MoviePass and Cinemark.

-Now, when it comes to bulk, MoviePass is superior to Cinemark and Sinemia.
+Now, when it comes to bulk, Sinemia’s movie-a-day plan is superior to Cinemark, MoviePass and AMC A-List.
 If you don’t mind 2D movies, their $9.99 plan is by far the best choice because you get one free movie ticket a day.

 One other area we’d like to mention is customer service, which includes the Cinemark app and their customer support system.